 Children and young people who have difficulties with their emotional and social development may have immature social skills and find it difficult to make and sustain healthy relationships.
 These difficulties may be displayed through the child or young person becoming withdrawn or isolated, as well as through challenging, disruptive or disturbing behaviour.

-Underlying Reasons Inappropriate/disturbing/challenging behaviours can be interpreted as a symptom or communication of an underlying need or difficulty.
+At Bridgelea we believe that behaviour is communication.
+Inappropriate/disturbing/challenging behaviours can be interpreted as a symptom or communication of an underlying need or difficulty.
 In order to address such behaviours, we must address these underlying needs/difficulties.

+At Bridgelea we understand children developmentally.
 It is crucial to identify, understand and then address/support the underlying factors that impact children and young people, such as Speech, Language and Communication Difficulties, attachment difficulties, unhelpful thought processes or learning needs.

+At Bridgelea we believe in the importance of nurture in the development of wellbeing.
 The majority of inappropriate/disturbing/challenging behaviours can be avoided or at least significantly reduced and managed through proactively promoting and supporting positive social, emotional and mental health.